-The concern here is that while applicants are assured that the information will be used to assure that 'successful' applicants are given the support they need, they are not requiring this information from 'successful' applicants.
-The University requires this information from all applicants and it seems that they think this information is relevant for determining which of their applicants they will decide are in fact 'successful'.
+While applicants are assured that the information will be used to assure that 'successful' applicants are given the support they need, they are not requiring this information from 'successful' applicants.
+The University requires this information from all applicants and they are explicit they are eliciting this information for the purposes of deciding which of the otherwise qualified applicants will be excluded from selection.
+They do not say whose judgement determines what is or is not 'relevant' but instead threaten that if something is later deemed to have been relevant then it can also be used to exclude otherwise qualified people who have been selected to study in professional practice (including Medical) program.
 Applicants are not told that they may be advocaters or facilitators in their own interest (i.e., they are not told that they will be contacted if the University is in the process of making a decision to exclude them) or that they may select who it is that they wish to represent their interest (e.g., a human rights lawyer).
-Rather, the focus here is entirely on exclusion and disempowerment.
+They are very clear that disability is being considered in the context of reason to exclude an otherwise qualified candidate.
+This is nothing other than discrimination.